Ley789/SimpleRayTracer/Thesis/thesis.md

 A plane is defined by a point $\vec{p}$ that lies on the plane and a normal vector
 $\vec{n}$ of the plane.
-To get the intersection between a ray and a plane we need to solve the equation:
+To get the intersection between a ray and a plane we need to solve the equation

 $$
   \vec{n} * (\vec{o} + t * \vec{d} - \vec{p}) = 0
 $$

 We need to check if the displacement between the ray and $\vec{p}$ is in the same plane.
-This leads to the equation:
+This leads to the equation

 $$
   t = \frac{<\vec{n}, \vec{p} - \vec{o}>}{<\vec{n}, \vec{d}>}